About

 -

 Mara Pavich Garcia is the Director of Community Engagement and Wellness at The Lili‘uokalani Trust in Hawai'i.
 She previously served at K-12 Director of Wellness and Professional Programs at St. Andrew's Schools.
-Over the past 18 years, she has worked in independent schools as a school counselor, program director, learning specialist, and culture leader.

 She has an undergraduate degree from the University of Redlands and a master’s in community counseling from Gonzaga University.